ICT-Education-Colab/.github/profile/README.md

 # About
-This repository serves as an index of available resources.
-If you find something you're interested in, please ask to join for access.
+This serves as an index of available private repositories & resources.
+If you find something you're interested in, you can [request for access](https://forms.gle/5UGfnCcXQDTzAZB78).

-# Repository
+# Resources
 - [__Schoolbox.Plugin__](/Schoolbox.Plugin.md) : An unofficial plugin that enhances the SchoolBox experience for staff members by adding valuable student information and accessibility features.